-The C++ multimap rbegin function is used to return a reverse iterator referring to the last element of the multimap container.
+The C++ multimap rbegin method is employed to retrieve a reverse iterator pointing to the final element within the multimap container.

 Syntax